Commercial Refrigeration Repair FAQ

 What does commercial refrigeration repair cost?

 Cost depends on equipment type, the failure, time of day, parts, refrigerant work, facility access, and the provider's rate structure.
-Diagnostic fees, after-hours rates, parts pricing, and repair authorization should be confirmed with the provider before work begins.
+Diagnostic fees, after-hours rates, parts pricing, and repair authorization should be confirmed with the assigned provider before work begins.

 Do you handle refrigerant leaks?